SEO / Sunday January 11, 2026

 Having Slow and Messy Websites

-A slow website doesn’t only frustrate visitors.
+A slow website not only frustrates visitors.
 It frustrates crawlers too.
 Every crawler has a time window to scan your site.
 If pages take too long to load or links loop endlessly, the crawler gives up and leaves before finishing.
 When that happens, some pages never make it into the index.
 Clean navigation, light pages, and fast hosting let crawlers finish the job, helping your website stay visible and up to date.

 Not Understanding Robots.txt, Sitemaps, and Crawl Budgets